 Work-study is a need-based financial aid award that allows students to work on campus (or with an approved off-campus employer) to earn money to help pay for educational expenses.
-It's not a grant (because students must work to earn it), and it's not a loan (because students don't have to repay it).
+It's not a grant (because you must work to earn it), and it's not a loan (because you don't have to repay it).

-Students can only apply for work-study positions if he or she has this award as a part of his or her financial aid package, and he or she must be enrolled at least half-time (6 credits) to use it.
+You can only apply for work-study positions if you have this award as a part of your financial aid package, and you must be enrolled at least half-time (6 credits) to use it.

-The amount shown on the student's award letter is the maximum amount he or she can earn over the academic year (typically $2,500 for new students and $3,000 for continuing students).
-The student's actual earnings will depend on his or her work schedule and hourly rate.
-Since there is no pre-set pay rate, the amount earned will depend on the position acquired.
-The student will be paid every two weeks for the hours worked, and the student's paycheck will be sent directly to him or her (not applied to the student's bill).
+The amount shown on your award letter is the maximum amount you can earn over the academic year (typically $2,500 for new students and $3,000 for continuing students).
+Actual earnings will depend on your work schedule and hourly rate.
+Since there is no pre-set pay rate, the amount earned will depend on your position.
+You'll be paid every two weeks for the hours worked, and your paycheck will be sent directly to you (not applied to the student's bill).